Lotfi Mansouri: Biography

 Mansouri was born in Tehran, Iran, the son of Hassan and Mehri (Jalili) Mansouri.
 He married Marjorie Anne Thompson on September 18, 1954; he has a daughter, Shireen Melinda.

 Mansouri studied psychology at the University of California, Los Angeles (A.B., 1953) and was assistant professor there (1957–60).
 In 1957 he attended the voice program of the Music Academy of the West summer conservatory.
 He began his directorial career with a production of Cosi fan tutte at Los Angeles City College, and several musical theater productions at Marymount College.
 From 1960 to 1966, he worked as a resident stage director at the Zurich Opera.
 In his first year there, he staged new productions of Amahl and the Night Visitors, La traviata, Don Pasquale, and Samson et Dalila.
 From 1966 through 1976 he worked as the head stage director at the Geneva Opera.
 Throughout this period, he occasionally worked at numerous U.S. opera houses, including the Metropolitan Opera and many smaller companies.

-Among his productions available on DVD, are La fille du régiment (with Beverly Sills, 1974) and L'africaine (with Shirley Verrett and Plácido Domingo, 1988).
+Among his productions available on DVD, are La fille du régiment (with Beverly Sills, 1974), Anna Bolena (with Dame Joan Sutherland, James Morris and Ben Heppner) and L'africaine (with Shirley Verrett and Plácido Domingo, 1988).

 His other works include Royal Opera House Premiere of Massenet's Esclarmonde in 1983.